COVID-19 Modified Operations Plan & Matrix

 Level Rating Procedure

-2. The Health Services Administrator (or designee) will review the COVID-19 Protocol Matrix Data dashboard daily and communicate the facility's operational level to the institution Executive Staff and Operations Lieutenant (or designee).
+2. The Health Services Administrator (or designee) will review the COVID-19 Protocol Matrix Data dashboard daily and communicate the facility's operational level to the institution Executive Staff, local Union President, and Operations Lieutenant (or designee).

 Level Indicators